Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: NTT

 Mr. and Mrs. Muller came from the suburbs of Cologne, Germany's fourth largest city, about 35 km from Bonn - the former capital of West Germany, to Berlin to visit their son's family during the May 1 Labor Day holiday.
 As someone who grew up in East Germany, she knew many Vietnamese people and had the opportunity to enjoy Vietnamese dishes but had never set foot in the country that she considered "extremely familiar".
-"We used to plan to go to Southeast Asia, including Vietnam, and Japan; we always thought about these places but time passed, now we are too old, and our health is getting worse", she regretted.
+"We used to plan to go to Southeast Asia, including Vietnam, and Japan; we always thought about these places but time kept passing, now we are too old, our health is getting worse", she regretted.

 Một vòng món Việt ở Đức- Ảnh 3.